DFE-Digital/teaching-vacancies-design-history/app/posts/2021-08-31-scope-expansion-round-2.md

 > “When I draft an education support vacancy listing, it prompts me to choose how applicants should apply and advises that it is not possible for candidates to apply directly through teaching services.
 I do not wish for direct applications, but it will not permit me to go further with the form.”

-* It wasn’t clear to hiring staff how they could include a link to an online application form
+* It wasn’t clear to hiring staff how they could include a link to an online application form.

 * Hiring staff questioned whether they would be able to upload a copy of their own application form, not seeing that there was an option to do this in the next step.